DAVIDDAIJUNCHEN/Shape-Transfer-Bayesian-Optimization/README.md

 # Shape-Transfer-Bayesian-Optimization

 <p align="center"><a href="https://arxiv.org/pdf/2305.13304.pdf">[📄 Paper]</a> | <a href="https://www.aiwaves.org/recurrentgpt">[🤗 Demo - STBO]</a> |  <a href="https://www.youtube.com/watch?v=rMnw3ljCibc">[📺 Video]</a> | <a href="https://discord.gg/aNznfrYPeR">[🔥 Discord]</a> </p>
 <hr>

+## Introduction

+Assume you are going to optimize hyperparameters in two similar tasks, and these two tasks have the same hyperparameters space.
+In task 1, you can use random/grid search, or EI (Expected Improvement) method based on GP (Gaussian Process) model to optimize the hyperparameters.
+In task 2, based on the optimized hyperparameters and experiment results in task 1, optimizing hyperparameters can be more efficient by transfering knowledge from task 1.

+There are 2 types of transfer learning in Bayesian Optimization.
+The first type is the same as task 1, but initialized at the best hyperparameter selected in task 1, for example, EI method starts from best hyperparameter of task 1.
+The second type transfers not only knowledge of best hyperparameter, but also transfers knowledge of previous experiment results to new task (i.e., task 2).

+In this project, we implement EI to optimize hyperparameters of task 1.
+For other methods, like grid search and rand search, since they are straight forward, so you can use them by writting several lines codes.
+Besides, in task 2, we implement three methods of transfer learning in Bayesian Optimizaton, EI starting from best hyperparameter of task 1, BCBO (Biases Corrected Bayesian Optimization) and STBO (Shape Transfer Bayesian Optimization) proposed in above our paper.

 ## Usage

 To apply STBO method in real tasks, you can easily run `./main.py` script to find next point for your tasks.
-Assume you have two tasks to optimize their hyperparameters, and these two tasks have the same hyperparameters.

 ### task 1: